 Timothy Hodgson is an independent Birmingham-based Producer specialising in the built environment.
 His work uses found and neglected spaces, encouraging the public to engage with urban areas in new ways.
-He was Performing Arts Producer at mac Birmingham until 2016, has previously worked for the Royal Court, Birmingham Rep, SHOUT festival of Queer Arts & Culture and co-founded the Birmingham Architecture Festival in 2013.
-He was Creative Associate for the Birmingham Weekender 2015 and the forthcoming iteration in 2017.
+His recent roles have included Creative Producer for Appetite Stoke (2017) & Birmingham Weekender (2015-2017), and Performing Arts Producer for mac Birmingham (2014-2016).

 Cath Lambert is Associate Professor in Sociology at the University of Warwick, where she researches and teaches on the subjects of gender and sexuality, education, popular culture and live art.
 She lives in Birmingham and has been involved with Fierce as an audience member since its inception in the mid 1990s and has served on the Fierce board of trustees since 2011.
 Her research activities include collaborations with Fierce artists.

 Brian Lobel is a New York-born, London-based performer, teacher and curator.
 He is interested in creating work about bodies and how they are watched, policed, poked, prodded and loved by others.
 Brian has shown work internationally in a range of contexts, from medical schools to galleries, cabarets to museums, marketplaces to forests, blending provocative humour with insightful reflection.
 In 2013 he created Fun with Cancer Patients for Fierce and ever since has been in love with Birmingham and its accents.

 Sam Trotman has spent the last twelve years supporting artists and communities to make their projects happen; projects that create spaces for public interaction, debate and action to take place.
 She works part time at Artsadmin, where she set up and runs the Education Department, programming and producing new work with a strong emphasis on engaging young people, supporting early-career artists and opening up a dialogue around social and environmental justice.
 Sam also works as an independent producer most recently managing the large-scale commissions for Creative People and Places Swale and Medway.
 She is co-chair of Fierce Festival’s Board of Directors.